 Depending on how the pandemic evolves in the near future, you might be able to make good on your travel plans sooner rather than later.
 With that being said, it’s best that you adapt your current travel arrangements to meet whatever restrictions are in place in your country of origin.

 As the pandemic is still a problem in most countries, which includes the United States.
 Travel bans are implemented, but some still accept travelers if they are clear of the virus and should comply with travel restrictions and safety measures to protect the health of everyone.
-If you already planned or still planning for a trip to the United States at this time, make sure to keep up to date with the developing news from the U.S. Department of Homeland Security as well as the U.S. Customs and Border Protection agency.
+If you already planned or still planning for a trip to the United States at this time or to go and find a job, make sure to keep up to date with the developing news from the U.S. Department of Homeland Security as well as the U.S. Customs and Border Protection agency.
 If there will be no other choice and the pandemic is still around, we suggest that you should be patient and reschedule your travel plans for the meantime.